 - 1 whole chicken (about 5–7 pounds) *

 - Half a lemon

 - Half an onion

 - Kosher salt and freshly ground pepper

-- Remove the pack of giblets from the chicken and save for use in stock.
-Place chicken in a roasting pan.
-(I often use a 9x13 Pyrex baking dish.)
+- Remove the pack of giblets from the chicken.
+Save for use in homemade stock, if desired.
+Place the chicken in a roasting pan.
+(I often use a 9×13 Pyrex baking dish.)
 Put the onion and lemon halves in the cavity of the chicken and sprinkle salt, pepper, and thyme all over the inside and outside.